 Calvary Temple built four new classrooms in 1980 to make room for the first high school classes.

 The First United Methodist Church bought 20 acres of land West of Yuba City to relocate their church.
 They offered to lease 12 acres of land for $1 per year for 99 years.
 In 1981, FCS broke ground by pouring the foundation for the new high school facility.
-Funds to build the High School Campus were raised through a capital campaign from 1981 to1983.
+Funds to build the High School Campus were raised through a capital campaign from 1981 to 1983.
 Through the generous financial support of many individuals, the school building was completed in the fall of 1983.
-During this time Faith Christian had its first graduates with The Class of '82.
+During this time Faith Christian had its first graduates with the FCHS class of '82.

 The board voted to close the Marysville campus, moving all the elementary students to one site at Calvary Temple.
 The junior high students moved to the high school campus at this time.
 The late 1980's were a time of re-evaluation.
 Through growing pains and fluctuating enrollment the board decided to redefine its mission and purpose to "Reinforce the Christian training of the home and church".
 A re-direction to focus on discipleship and fine-tuning the admission policy to reflect our mission and purpose brought stability and long range planning for the future.